OPS-E2E-PPE/VBA-Docs/api/Access.Application.DMin.md

 keywords: vbaac10.chm12525
 f1_keywords:
 - vbaac10.chm12525
-ms.prod: access
 api_name:
 - Access.Application.DMin
 ms.assetid: d41b1852-7d97-ddfe-d071-8a1a7b42359b
 ms.date: 02/05/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Application.DMin method (Access)

-You can use the **DMin** function to determine the minimum value in a specified set of records (a domain).
+Use the **DMin** function to determine the minimum value in a specified set of records (a domain).

 ## Syntax